What Your Feet Say About Your Health

 Toenails with spoon-shaped indentations

-Inability to lift foot
+Inability to lift the front part of your foot

 Red or blue toes